pluralitybook/plurality/contents/english/6-5-learning.md

 [^EdResilience]: https://www.cna.com.tw/news/ahel/202312050365.aspx
 [^EdSDGs]: https://en.rti.org.tw/news/view/id/2010665

 For example, the "Chenyuluoyan" font[^Font] on the cover of this book comes from the autonomous learning project of two high school students, leveraging social networks and related team co-learning.
-Such independent creation demonstrates the spirit of open source collaboration starting from one's own interests.
-The knowledge and creativity in the learning process shines in open sharing, inspiring more people to participate[^FontBlog].
+Such independent creation demonstrates the spirit of open-source collaboration starting from one's own interests.
+The knowledge and creativity in the learning process shine in open sharing, inspiring more people to participate[^FontBlog].

 [^Font]: https://github.com/Chenyu-otf/chenyuluoyan\_thin
 [^FontBlog]: https://blog.luckertw.com/chenyuluoyan-interview/